Bradenton Marauders: First championship season

 Despite a late season surge, the 2015 Marauders were eliminated from playoff contention with a 4–1 loss to the St. Lucie Mets on September 4.
 However the following season proved much better for the Marauders.
 On June 20, 2016, the Marauders’ clinched a first-half division title for the first time in franchise history.
 On September 7, 2016, the Marauders defeated the St. Lucie Mets with a 4–1 win in Game 2 of the FSL South Division Series at McKechnie Field.
 The win advanced the Marauders to the Florida State League Championship Series for the first time in franchise history.
 A week later on September 12, 2016, the Marauders defeated the Tampa Yankees, 3 games to 1, at McKechnie Field to win their first Florida State League title.

+2021 MiLB restructuring

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Marauders were organized into the Low-A Southeast at the Low-A classification.
+In 2022, the Low-A Southeast became known as the Florida State League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.